rubyatscale/chatwerk/README.md

 Chatwerk provides AI tool integration for the [QueryPackwerk](https://github.com/rubyatscale/query_packwerk) gem.
 It adds a Model Context Protocol (MCP) server that allows AI tools like Cursor IDE to access information about your Packwerk packages, dependencies, and violations.

+> [!NOTE]
+> This is an early prerelease version.
+We'll continue to update it as we develop.
+Contributions and feedback are welcome!

 ## Installation

 Install the gem, either add in to your packwerk'd application's Gemfile: